buildkite/docs/pages/pipelines/environment_variables.md

 This is the environment your command runs in 🎉

 Finally, if your job's commands make any changes to the environment, those changes will only survive as long as the script is running.

+### Environment variables in multiple pipeline uploads

+In the event that you are uploading multiple pipeline definitions, depending on the order of uploads, environment variable precedence behaves differently.

+If you are uploading pipeline definitions concurrently the value of the environment variable will match the uploading pipeline definition.
+,
+Pipeline uploads performed serially will result in the most recent declaration of an environment variable to be true.